Real Estate Lead-Based Paint Disclosures and Facts

 Bear in mind that some places in Nevada, for example, still sell lead-based paint.

 Disclosures are required because lead is a potential health risk.
-Depending on the level of exposure, lead can cause damage to the brain and nervous system, behavior problems, slowed growth, headaches, difficulties during pregnancy, high blood pressure, digestive problems and muscle and joint pain.
+Depending on the level of exposure, lead can cause damage to the brain and nervous system, behavior problems, slowed growth, headaches, difficulties during pregnancy, high blood pressure, kidney problems, and long term hearing loss.

 Lead can affect everyone in the family, but children are often at highest risk, especially small children who don't hesitate to put things in their mouths -- like paint chips that could contain lead.